Big White Duel 2

 Big White Duel II (白色強人II) is a Hong Kong television medical drama produced by TVB.
-It stars Roger Kwok, Kenneth Ma, Moses Chan, Nancy Wu, Natalie Tong and Kelly Cheung.
-Marco Law serves as the producer.
-It is the sequel to the 2019 drama Big White Duel.
+It stars Roger Kwok, Kenneth Ma, Moses Chan, Nancy Wu, Natalie Tong and Kelly Cheung as the main cast.
+It is the sequel to the 2019 drama Big White Duel, and is the 3rd installment in the Strongman series by Marco Law.

 The drama made its premiere on Youku on 22 June 2022.